mathiasburton/workflowork/README.md

 # Workflows Course

-This is my proactice project.
+This project is an example of workflow management for a lynda.com course.